hoavu-cs/SketchLib/documentation/distinct_count.md

 ## LogDistinctCount

-This class provides a space and time efficient data structure (called a sketch) to estimate the number of distinct element up to a factor `(1 ± epsilon)` with probability at least `1-delta` in a data stream.
+This class provides a space and time efficient data structure (called a sketch) to estimate the number of distinct element up to a factor `(1 ± eps)` with probability at least `1-delta` in a data stream.
 This is the implementation of the first algorithm in the paper "Counting Distinct Elements in a Data Stream" by Ziv Bar-Yossef, T. S. Jayram, Ravi Kumar, D. Sivakumar & Luca Trevisan.

-The data structure uses roughly `O~(1/eps^2 * log(1/delta))` memory (excluding overheads).
+The data structure uses roughly `O~(1/eps^2 * log(1/delta))` memory (excluding overheads) with update time `O(log 1/eps)`.

 This is currently the only implementation.

 To import the class, use the following: